flutter/website/src/docs/cookbook/design/fonts.md

 ## 3. Set a font as the default

-You have two options for how to apply fonts to text: as the default font or only within specific Widgets.
+You have two options for how to apply fonts to text: as the default font or only within specific widgets.

 To use a font as the default, set the `fontFamily` property as part of the app's `theme`.
 The value provided to `fontFamily` must match the `family`